stephen-tan/credit_risk-analysis/README.md

 The results for each model contain images of their confusion matrix and imbalanced classification report as well as a brief description of their outputs.
 A confusion matrix is a summary of prediction results (correct and incorrect prediction counts) on a classification problem.
 An imbalanced classification report summarizes each classification when there is an unequal distribution of classes in the training dataset.

 Balanced accuracy is a metric that one can use when evaluating how good a binary classifier is.
+F1 Score is the weighted average of Precision and Recall.
+Therefore, this score takes both false positives and false negatives into account.
 Recall is the measure of our model correctly identifying True Positives.

 ### 1. RandomOverSampler